archivesspace/archivesspace/clustering/README.md

 To complete the remainder of this process, there are a few bits of information you will need.
 In particular, you will need to know:

-  * The identifier you'll use for the tenant you'll be creating.
+  * The identifier you will use for the tenant you will be creating.
     In this example we use `exampletenant`.

   * Which port numbers you will use for the application's backend, Solr instance, staff and public interfaces.
 These must be free on